copernicus-mogley/zkav.club/README.md

 * **Reach us:** DM us on X or Bluesky.
 Tell us what you’re trying to do, and we’ll point you to the right next step.

+* **Support or collaboration:** If your community wants to support the work, or wants direct help with recording workflows, AV training, publishing infrastructure, or long-term archiving and metadata, reach out via the links above.

 ### Partner Communities

 We collaborate with peer communities around the world.